anantsimran/Kaggle-Iris-KNN/README.md

 Using KNN for getting started with the iris dataset: https://www.kaggle.com/uciml/iris/ | Python3 | Google Collab

-To run this notebook, Download your APIKey.json from your kaggle account and uppload it in the first cell when prompted.
+To run this notebook, Download your APIKey.json from your kaggle account and upload it in the first cell when prompted.

 KNN guide: https://www.datacamp.com/community/tutorials/k-nearest-neighbor-classification-scikit-learn